Financing Receivables and Using Vendor Financing to Improve Your Business Cash Flow

 Vendor Financing

-Vendor financing is when a company you will buy goods or services from helps you finance the business.
-This type of financing method is more common when there is a large purchase of equipment, inventory, or real estate involved.
+Vendor financing is when a company you buy goods or services from helps you finance the business.
+This type of financing method is more common when a large purchase of equipment, inventory, or real estate is involved.
 For example, if you need to buy IT equipment, such as computers and servers, the IT vendor may give you the equipment in exchange for a loan rather than cash.
 In that scenario, you’d pay for the equipment over time in payments rather than upfront.

 In real estate, property owners and developers will sometimes sell real estate in exchange for partial ownership of the business rather than cash.
-In this scenario, you’d buy a piece of land or a building and the seller would become a partial owner of your business.
+In this scenario, you’d buy a piece of land or a building, and the seller would become a partial owner of your business.
 It doesn’t cost you anything out of pocket, but it does cost you a portion of your ownership.

 Pros and Cons of Vendor Financing